PotHix/pothix.github.com/content/posts/whywesleep.md

 The best part of this book is the significant number of *scientific* studies referenced.
 It's not some article you read online that is interpreting some research in their way and telling you that you only need on average 6.7 hours of sleep a day.
 In this book, you will know dozens of scientific studies, their methods, and conclusions.

-These kinds of books written by scientists are fantastic (and sometimes boring... it can't be perfect) to help you draw your own conclusions based on serious researches available until now.
+These kinds of books written by scientists are fantastic (and sometimes boring...
+It can't be perfect) to help you draw your own conclusions based on serious researches available until now.
 I would totally recommend this book if you don't take sleep seriously and is interested in something that is free and can drastically improve your life.

 I did some sleep experiments in the past, but I will probably reboot all of them.
 My experiments start now! :)